While we’re positive you respect your cat on a daily basis, there’s actually a special holiday to honor our cats. March 28th is Respect Your Cat Day!

 5. Know How Much To Feed Your Cat

-One of the most common questions cat owners ask the internet is “How much should I feed my cat?”
+One of the most common questions cat parents ask the internet is “How much should I feed my cat?”

 Just like how every human is different, not all cats require the same diet.
 Depending on your cat’s metabolism, lifestyle, and activity level, the amount of food they need will differ from other cats.